yo-yo-yo-jbo/dangerous_dave/README.md

 You see, Dangerous Dave was a platformer - it had 10 levels, with each one your goal is to get to a trophy and pass through a door.
 Some of these levels had `Warp Zones` which are "secret levels", and you get to them by going out-of-bounds.
 Being an inquisitive young boy, I tried to find all warp zones, and I accidently found an unexpected one in level 6, which caused an unexpected behavior.
-Here is a video recording of that:
+You can click the link to watch a video recording of that:

 [![Dangerous Dave Out-Of-Bounds Read](http://img.youtube.com/vi/95tPM7GGAeI/0.jpg)](http://www.youtube.com/watch?v=95tPM7GGAeI "Dave OOBR")